+and the second

 Parameters Log Select by location

-Fields_m [EPSG:32734] This algorithm creates a selection in a vector in The criteria for selecting features is based on spatial relationship between each feature and features in an additional layer. the
+alect features from This apprishes creatives a selection in a vector lever.
+The other is the selecting features is based on the sential retrievelup between each Stature and the histores is an additional lever.

-0% () Cano el
+0% 1)

-un as Batch Process Run Close Help